 What safari lodge luxury actually means

-A lodge can have beautiful rooms and still feel less exclusive if it sits in a busy area with many vehicles at sightings.
+A lodge can have beautiful rooms and still feel less exclusive if it sits in a busy area with many vehicles at sightings, diminishing the chances of encountering wildebeest without crowds.
 Another lodge may have more understated décor but offer excellent guiding, fewer guests, and a stronger sense of being in the bush.
 For many travelers, that second option feels more luxurious in practice.

 Privacy also changes the experience quickly.
 A small lodge with five or six suites often feels very different from a larger safari hotel, even if both are comfortable.
 Fewer rooms can mean quieter common areas, more attentive service, and less competition for space on drives.